Harry Potter and the Return of Heritage

-Harry nodded and they walked out into the hallway.
-The Dursley's were huddled on the stairs and Dudley was sitting staring into the mug in his hand, he looked slightly better, but still looked like he had been stupefied.
+They walked out into the hallway where they saw that the Dursley's sitting halfway up the stairs not being able to get Dudley any higher.
+Dudley was sitting staring into the mug in his hand, he looked slightly better, but still looked like he had been stupefied.

 They met back in the living room a few minutes later, Sirius pulled out a set of leather straps from his pocket, "I will tie these straps around your trunk.
 They have a feather light charm on them so it will not weigh anything.
 Once we are out of the area I will be able to use magic, if I used magic now then the Ministry would know immediately."